 5. We’re gonna need a bigger skillset.

-Instructional Systems Design borrowed less from the arts than it did the sciences (like psychology, behaviorism, cognitive theory) and so it tends to express itself differently than narrative styles of writing.
+Instructional Systems Design borrowed less from the arts than the sciences (like psychology, behaviorism, cognitive theory) and so it expresses itself differently than narrative forms.
 We shouldn’t be surprised that we cast our content differently than, say, a sports writer or a novelist.
 Yet our brains are wired for Story since time immemorial.
-I believe this age-old form of knowledge transfer is fundamentally overlooked because of the shortcomings of Instructional Systems Design that I’ve described, that tilt toward the sciences rather than the arts.
+I believe this age-old form of knowledge transfer is fundamentally overlooked because of the shortcomings of Instructional Systems Design I’ve described, that left-brained tilt toward the sciences rather than the arts.

 Story adds emotional resonance to information, causing us to invest in those goal-pursuers we call “characters” (analog of our “learners” with their learning objectives).
 Marketers know all this.
 They’re expert in targeting the emotional side of our reasoning powers, not just the rational, factual side.
 They include the right hemisphere.
 This is a powerful principle, but we miss the opportunity to use it in our teaching.

 The drone I mentioned earlier?
 “In this module, you will bla, bla, bla, bla”.
 It causes eyes to glaze over.
 Recast factual information as a story, no matter how simple, and see what a difference it makes.
 “I thought I’d seen it all.
 But then my boss handed me the project challenge of my career…” Story.
 Your audience’s ears perk up.
 You’re gaining and sustaining attention because now your audience is relating to someone’s experience.